Why ‘In Search of His Ancient Path?’

 When counting to Elohim’s dates that represent times of worship by the moon phases, you cannot arrive at the nearest position to a full moon by counting from the dark of the moon or the absence of light.
 To be able to number fourteen days and rest against the galgal or the gugoleth (circle or skull), you must begin the count on the new crescent moon, which is the sickle moon.
 From the Book of Genesis to the Book of Revelation, we are given more than just words.
 Those words are demonstrated on the land of Israel and in the Life of our Messiah Yeshua.
 They are brought to life with the patterns and cycle of the biblical calendar.

-If you want to learn to count based on the new moon sightings, we have developed a simple format in English and Spanish for you to print.
-Click below to download the pdf.
+If you want to learn to count based on the new moon sightings, we have developed a simple format in English for you to print.

 Ancient Path New Moon Tracker